Introduction to the Book of Ezekiel

 - Interpretation Hints and Challenges

 The book of Ezekiel is named for its author and main character, the priest who ministered in Judah and Babylon during the early sixth century BC.
-His name means “God strengthens”.
+His name means “God strengthens” or “the strength of God”.
 The book’s oracles are arranged in both logical and chronological order.
 Over a dozen oracles are also “dated” with respect to other events, more than any other book.
 Ezekiel called out the Israelites for their disobedience, then later offered messages of hope and restoration during the exile.
 He also offered prophecies of judgment against other nations.

 In the Protestant Canon, Ezekiel is placed in the “Major Prophets” section of the Old Testament along with Isaiah, Jeremiah, Lamentations, and Daniel.
 In the Hebrew Bible Canon, Ezekiel, along with Isaiah, Jeremiah and the twelve minor prophets, are grouped into a section called the Nevi’im Aharonim, or the “Latter Prophets”.